Academic Resource Center

 Residence Life and Housing

 The Residence Life and Housing Office is responsible for on-campus living, and oversees residence hall staff and programs.
 Students with questions, problems, or suggestions regarding residence hall life are encouraged to visit the office.
-See page 22 for more information about Whitman’s Residence Life program.
+For more information about Residence Life and Housing, visit Living and Learning at Whitman.

 Sexual harassment is unwelcome verbal or physical conduct of a sexual nature which has the purpose or effect of interfering with an individual’s academic or work performance or creating an intimidating, hostile or offensive academic or work environment.
 Title IX is a federal law that prohibits discrimination based on sex or gender in educational programs in institutions that receive federal financial assistance.